bossanova808/MediaCopier/Readme.md

 - You want to take the unwatched portion of your own library with you on holidays - 'xbmc-agogo' if you will.
 Paired with a small portable Kodi machine like, for example, an Odroid N2/+ running CoreElec, and using an external hard dive, you can have a very full Kodi experience anywhere you go that has an HDMI friendly TV.
 Using the [trakt.tv](https://trakt.tv/) add-on, this 'agogo' process can even mark off all the stuff you watched on holiday so everything is hunky-dory with your library when you get home!)

-### WARNING
+### :warning: Warning

-This is _not_ really ready for prime time general public release.
+> This a hack, a starting point really, and is _not_ really ready for prime time general public release.
+>

-It's a rather situation specific hack and probably the worst code I have ever put out in public.
-But - it will never delete anything, by design, so worst case scenario is it doesn't immediately work for you.
+> It's a rather situation specific hack and probably the worst code I have ever put out in public.
+But - **it will never delete anything**, by design, so worst case scenario is it doesn't immediately work for you.
+>

-It's designed to be taken by you and expanded upon/adapted for your own needs and *NO REAL SUPPORT OF ANY KIND IS OFFERED*.
-You can post to the Kodi forums here: [https://forum.kodi.tv/showthread.php?tid=189144] - and I may try and help, but the general idea is that you'll get your hands dirty and make it work for you.
-Or even better, get hacking and submit a pull request with improvements.
+> It's designed to be taken by you and expanded upon/adapted for your own needs and *NO REAL SUPPORT OF ANY KIND IS OFFERED*.
+You can post to the Kodi forums [here](https://forum.kodi.tv/showthread.php?tid=189144)...and I may try and help, but the general idea is that you'll get your hands dirty and make it work for you.
+(Or even better, get hacking and submit a pull request with improvements!)
+>

-It's been tested only on Windows, only with my library, but I have myself been using it fairly comprehensively for about a decade.
+> It's been tested only on Windows, only with my own library, but I have myself been using it fairly comprehensively...for about a decade now, so it's fairly battle-tested.

-## Subscriber Updates
+### Subscriber Updates

 This system basically lets your friends and family 'subscribe' to TV shows in your collection - they then just periodically bring/send their hard drive to you, and you run a fully automatic update which copies just the new episodes and/or selected new movies, that have entered your library since the last update.

-## Kodi Agogo - Copy All Unwatched Material
+### Kodi Agogo - Copy All Unwatched Material

 Alternatively it can inspect your current Kodi library, and grab all the as yet unwatched tv and/or movies from it, and send them to your holiday machine.

-## Modes of Operation

-There are three modes of operation available - the first two for subscriptions, and the 'agogo' mode for the special case of taking your own unwatched material on holiday:

-- `init` : set up configuration files for a new subscriber
-- `update` : actually copy the subscribed shows and/or new movies to that person's hard drive
-- `agogo` : inspect your xbmc library and copy all unwatched stuff to a traveling machine/drive

-Obviously, copying a LOT of media can take a significant amount of time.
-It's best to first run things with the `--pretend` option to see what it _would_ do before you launch into the _actual_ copying.

-When using the `agogo` holiday mode, I typically leave it running overnight the night before we leave (and I just copy TV, and manually choose a few movies as my unwatched movie library is just too big!)

 ## Pre Requisites